 Also, you must take into account the timezone the person you are contacting.
 You do not want all your efforts to go in vain just because you’re sending the messages at wrong times.

 Email is one of the most popular channels and is likely going to be the first touch in your cadence.
 With emails, you can send detailed, targeted content to your audience.
 The best part about emails is that you can even send relevant pictures that make the content attractive.
-You must organize the rest of your cadence to go with the content of your email.
+You must organize the rest of your cadence to go with the content of your sales email.

 4. Phone calls

 Phone calls are an important part of your cadence as they offer you complete attention of your prospects.
-Your pitch on call should be concise and should not bore the person on the other end.
+Your sale pitch on call should be concise and should not bore the person on the other end.